relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Realistic distributions: Ares and Hera

-Since for Hera we have less systems/images than for Ares, is expected for us to obtain less accurate curves.
+Since for Hera we have fewer systems/images than for Ares, it is expected for us to obtain less accurate curves.
 This can be seen in the external curve, where at its ends the reconstructions fail to accurately reproduce its shape.
-This becomes more evident in the critical curves as it is depicted in Fig. \ref{fig: hera cc} (upper row).
-Nonetheless, our results are incredible accurate considering that the only assumption that we have made with respect to the cluster itself relies on the NIE used as input.
+This becomes more evident in the critical curves, as it is depicted in Fig. \ref{fig: ares_hera cc} (upper left panel).
+Nonetheless, our results are incredibly accurate, considering that the only assumption that we have made with respect to the cluster itself relies on the NIE and 2NIE used as input.
 Beyond that, the reconstructions just adapt to the observations.

-From Fig. \ref{fig: ares mag comp} and Fig. \ref{fig: hera mag comp} it is clear again that the higher difference between the true and reconstructed $|\mu|$ maps is produced close to the critic curves.
+From Fig. \ref{fig: reco_mag_comp} it is clear again that the higher difference between the true and reconstructed $|\mu|$ maps is produced close to the true critical curves (solid black lines), where the deviation from the true curves shows the overestimation in $|\mu|$ associated with the presence of the reconstructed critical curves.
+This is more evident for Hera.

-For Ares and Hera the predicted caustic curves are shown respectively in Fig. \ref{fig: ares cc} (lower row) and Fig. \ref{fig: hera cc} (lower row).
-In each case both reconstructions produce curves with basically the same morphology.
-We cannot compare our results to the true caustic curves since the true $\alpha_1$ and $\alpha_2$ maps are not available.
+Now, moving to the source plane, in Fig. \ref{fig: ares_hera cc} we have the true (red) and predicted (blue) caustic curves for Ares (lower left panel) and Hera (lower right panel).
+We successfully recover the overall morphological characteristics present in the caustic curves, except for those curves associated with substructure.
+Our curves are deviated from the true ones, which is a consequence of \eqref{eq: potential transformation sourceplane}.

 Now, for the $|\mu|$ maps given by BHm, which are shown for Ares and Hera respectively in Fig. 19 (upper left panel) and Fig. 20 (upper left panel) in \cite{meneghetti2017HFFcomparison}, it is clear that the irregularities present in Ares produce equally irregular critical curves.
 BHm is capable of reproducing the curves around the MD, and the external curve follows the orientation of the true curve.
-Nonetheless, the external curve produce several regions of high magnification that do not follow the true map.
+Nonetheless, the external curve produces several regions of high magnification that do not follow the true map.
 In contrast, our reconstruction has produced smoother curves which present less deviations from true critical curves.
-On the other hand, the BHm of Hera shows a critical curve associated to the substructure present in their reconstruction, and which is absent in the true map.
-Since our reconstructions do not present such substructure, they also lack that critical curve.
+On the other hand, the BHm of Hera shows a critical curve related to the substructure present in their reconstruction, which is absent in the true map.
+Since our reconstruction does not present such substructure, it lacks that critical curve.